 In the past, nonspouse individual beneficiaries could use a life expectancy calculation to figure out how much to take from an inherited IRA.
 This was a way to reduce the tax burden on the beneficiary.
 However, since the passage of the SECURE Act, things have changed.

 Now, most nonspouse beneficiaries are required to draw down the inherited IRA within 10 years.
 As a result, some beneficiaries find themselves taking larger chunks out of inherited IRAs—and paying higher taxes.

-Exceptions to new inherited IRA rules: Some nonspouse beneficiaries can still use the life expectancy method.
+Exceptions to 10-year and proposed inherited IRA rules: Some nonspouse beneficiaries (aka, eligible designated beneficiaries) can still use the life expectancy method.
 These exceptions include those who are chronically ill or disabled, as well as those who are only 10 years younger (or less) than the deceased IRA owner.
-Another exception is a minor child of the original account owner.
-However, once the child reaches the age of majority, the clock starts ticking and they must deplete the inherited IRA within 10 years (under the 10-year rule).
+Another eligible designated beneficiary is a minor child of the original account owner.
+However, once the child reaches age 21, the clock starts ticking, and they must deplete the inherited IRA within 10 years (under the 10-year rule).

 Don’t forget to double-check tax laws for changes to estate taxes and inheritance taxes.
 You might be eligible to receive a tax deduction based on estate taxes paid on the account.
 For example, if an estate tax was levied at the time of the IRA owner’s death, you might be able to take a tax deduction when you make a withdrawal from the inherited IRA, potentially reducing your tax liability.